linlong1994/CNHSAP/README.md

 ## License

-BaseVarC and the code in this repo is available under a GPL3 license.
+CNHSAP and the code in this repo is available under a GPL3 license.
 For more information please see the [LICENSE](LICENSE)

 ## Citation